-Magdala was a major port on the Sea of Galilee, a centre of trade and commerce, and an exporter of salted fish to markets as far away as Europe — but its fame down the centuries has rested on one famous person, Mary Magdalene.
+Magdala was a major first-century port on the Sea of Galilee, a centre of trade and commerce, and an exporter of salted fish to markets as far away as Europe.
+Archaeological discoveries early in the 21st century have made it a burgeoning pilgrimage destination.

 Whether she lived in Magdala or was simply born there is unknown, but she was apparently a wealthy woman.

 The city, on the western side of the Sea of Galilee between Tiberias and Capernaum, is mentioned only once in the New Testament.
 The Gospel of Matthew (15:39) says Jesus went there by boat — but even this reference is uncertain, since some early manuscripts give the name as Magadan.

 Both Matthew and Mark say Jesus preached in synagogues “throughout Galilee”, and Magdala was only 10 kilometres from Capernaum, where he based his ministry.

 The Jewish historian Josephus says Magdala had a population of 40,000 people and a fleet of 230 boats about 30 years after Jesus died.

 Mary was called ‘apostle of the apostles’

 All four Gospels refer to a close follower of Jesus called Mary Magdalene.
 Luke says she had been cured of “seven demons” and he lists her first among the women who accompanied Jesus and supported his ministry from their own resources (8:2-3).